Benchmarks¶

 ¶

-Numerical controls for the direct-image XLB benchmark.
+Numerical controls for the direct-image XLB solver.

 Attributes: